monte-language/typhon/mast/lib/prom.mt.md

 > Counter and Gauge MUST be part of the client library.
 At least one of Summary
 > and Histogram MUST be offered.

-We present Counters and Gauges.
-I'll do the others later.
+We present Counters, Gauges, and Histograms.
+I'll do Summaries later.

 > These should be primarily used as file-static variables, that is, global
 > variables defined in the same file as the code they’re instrumenting.
 The